Skunkworks1983/FTC-Cascade-Effect-sandbox/1983 Game/README.txt

 3) Open test_arm.c
 4) Scroll unilt you see the lines that start with #include
 5) Ignore the first #include line, "JoystickDriver.c", it's a system file
-6) The next include lines tell you what files to open.
-7) Open OI.c
-8) Open arm.c
-9) Open any other files that show up in the #include section.
+6) Right-click the next #include file, it should be "OI.c"
+7) Go back to test_arm.c, right-click the next #include file, it should be "arm.c"
-10) Go back to teleop.c and compile it.
+8) Go back to test_arm.c, and compile it.
+9) If you make any changes to arm.c or OI.c, check your work by compilng test_arm.c, Compiling test_arm.c, will automatically compile arm.c and OI.c